spark-engine-opensource-projects/fullstack-nextjs-app-generator/README.md

 Update the NGROK_DEPLOYER_URL:

-Once the backend server is running and ngrok is tunneling, update the NGROK_DEPLOYER_URL in your Next.js Builder .env.local file with the URL provided by ngrok.
+Once the backend server is running and ngrok is tunneling, update the NGROK_DEPLOYER_URL in your Next.js Builder vercel configuration with the URL provided by ngrok.

 2. Deployment Requirement for Frontend Next.js Builder The frontend Next.js Builder application must be deployed to Vercel to function properly.
 This is because the application relies on Vercel's infrastructure for dynamic API generation and hosting.
 Follow the deployment instructions provided above to ensure the application is correctly hosted.